-2. Chemical substances: We oppose the proposal from the European Parliament to ban chemical substances classified as carcinogenic, mutagenic or toxic to reproduction (CMR) in medical devices is a proposal that may deprive European citizens from innovative products that do not pose a risk to patients or medical professionals.
-Rather, we would welcome any regulatory option which ensures a streamlined, predictable and science-based risk assessment system for chemicals in medical devices.
-A regime that weighs risks versus benefits of chemicals in medical devices to achieve the best possible outcome for the patient is the most appropriate legislative solution.
-The European Commission's proposal provides a suitable legislative framework to achieve this goal.
+- 2. Disproportionate requirements on Class IIb implantable: in its proposal, the Council foresees a further disproportionate increase in requirements for Class IIb implantable devices through introducing additional procedures in conformity assessment procedures, aiming to apply the same rules for high-risk implantable devices.
+This would have a disproportionate impact on medium-risk implantable devices and would be a negation of the risk-based approach system, as this would subject screws to the same requirements as internal cardiac defibrillators. - 3.
+Chemical substances: the proposal from the Parliament to ban chemical substances classified as carcinogenic, mutagenic or toxic to reproduction (CMR) in medical devices is a proposal that will deprive European citizens from innovative products that do not pose any risk to patients or medical professionals and is unacceptable.
+Therefore, any regulatory option which ensures a streamlined, predictable and science-based risk assessment system for chemicals in medical devices is welcome.
+A regime that weighs the risks versus the benefits of chemicals in medical devices in order to achieve the best possible outcome for the patient is the most appropriate legislative solution.
+The Commission's proposal provides a suitable legislative framework to achieve this goal.